Snow Storm: Steam-Boat off a Harbour's Mouth

-Snow Storm, or Snow Storm: Steam-Boat off a Harbour's Mouth, (full title: Snow Storm – Steam-Boat off a Harbour's Mouth Making Signals in Shallow Water, and going by the Lead.
-The Author was in this Storm on the Night the "Ariel" left Harwich) is a painting by English artist Joseph Mallord William Turner (1775–1851) from 1842.
+Snow Storm, or Snow Storm: Steam-Boat off a Harbour's Mouth, (full title: Snow Storm – Steam-Boat off a Harbour's Mouth Making Signals in Shallow Water, and going by the Lead is a painting by English artist Joseph Mallord William Turner (1775–1851) from 1842.

 Though panned by many contemporary critics, critic John Ruskin commented in 1843 that it was "one of the very grandest statements of sea-motion, mist and light, that has ever been put on canvas".

 History

 An inscription on the painting relates that The Author was in this Storm on the Night the "Ariel" left Harwich.
 Turner later recounted a story about the background of the painting:

 I did not paint it to be understood, but I wished to show what such a scene was like; I got the sailors to lash me to the mast to observe it; I was lashed for four hours, and I did not expect to escape, but I felt bound to record it if I did.

 He was 67 years old at the time.
 Some later commentators doubt the literal truth of this account.
 Other critics accept Turner's account, and one wrote, "He empathized completely with the dynamic form of sovereign nature."

 This inscription allows us to better understand the scene represented and the confusion of elements.